The AWLMC intake program evaluates and accepts cats and kittens into the AWLMC shelter/foster system. This program takes cats from three sources:

 - Stray cats should be reported to your local municipal shelter where they will have a chance of being reunited with their families.

-- Indoor/outdoor cats (that is, cats that spend some or all of their time outdoors) will not be considered as they do not fare well in a shelter environment.
+- Indoor/outdoor cats (that is, cats that spend some or all of their time outdoors) will not be considered as they do not adjust well to a shelter environment.

 If the cat you are trying to surrender falls into any of the above descriptions, you might want to check at www.Petfinder.com for information about rescue groups in your area that work with cats having special needs.